Resources

 Transitioning from an individual contributor role to a leadership position, especially in the fast-paced tech industry, is hugely challenging.
 Most new leaders don't receive any training at all in the first 10 years of their new responsibilities.

 Delaying or avoiding difficult conversations may lead to unresolved issues which can compound over time, similar to ignoring a mechanical issue with a vehicle until it becomes irreparable.
-In a thriving professional environment, conflict is not a hindrance but a catalyst for growth and innovation.
+Also, conflict is not a hindrance but a catalyst for growth and innovation.
 Let's discuss how to build a culture where disagreements among peers are not only tolerated but encouraged.